 Keeping It Clean

-Cleaning your beauty blender is important, one of the best things you can do for your skin.
-Foundations, concealers, etc… get’s soaked into the sponge, after a couple of uses it becomes unhygienic to use.
+Cleaning your beauty blender is essential, one of the best things you can do for your skin.
+Foundations, concealers, etc… get soaked into the sponge, after a couple of uses it becomes unhygienic to use.
 It’ especially important to clean it at least once a week if you suffer from acne or blemishes.